microsoft/nni/docs/en_US/SupportedFramework_Library.md

 * [Chainer]https://chainer.org/
 * [Theano]https://pypi.org/project/Theano/ <br/>

-In addition to these, other frameworks written in python are also supported by NNI.
+You are encouraged to [contribute more examples](Tutorial/Contributing.md) for other NNI users.

 ## Support Library:
 NNI also supports all libraries written in python.Here are some common libraries, including some algorithms based on GBDT: XGBoost, CatBoost and lightGBM.
 * [Scikit-learn]https://scikit-learn.org/stable/